atubak400/Automating-Loadbalancer-Configuration-With-Shell-Scripting/README.md

 * If you're prompted to answer a question, choose `yes`

-### Step 2: On your terminal, open a file nginx.sh using the command below:
+### Step 2: On your terminal, open a file configure_nginx_loadbalancer.sh using the command below:

 ```
 sudo nano configure_nginx_loadbalancer.sh